ozkanpakdil/javasendmail/README.md

 javasendmail is a simple commandline tool to send emails via smtp servers and test if there any problem.

-compiling
-mvn install
+for compiling:mvn install

-example usage
-java -jar SendEmail.jar -b test -from who@com.com -smtp localhost -s title -to hello@body.com
+example usage:java -jar SendEmail.jar -b test -from who@com.com -smtp localhost -s title -to hello@body.com